Find Great Homeschool Courses Kindergarten to Grade 6

-Horizons Preschool Curriculum is another complete program.
+Horizons Preschool Curriculum is a complete program.
 There are several choices with this new curriculum.
-The most basic is to purchase the Horizons Preschool Curriculum Set which includes the Teacher’s Guide, student workbooks and music CD.
+The most basic is to purchase the Horizons Preschool Curriculum Set which includes the Teacher’s Guide, student workbooks, and music CD.
 You can add the multimedia resources by purchasing the complete set.
 If you already have a preschool curriculum, the Horizons Preschool Multimedia Set is a great addition if you want to supplement it with interactive, character based, Christian multimedia content.

 There are many Homeschool Kindergarten Curriculum choices available.
 Most of the major homeschool curriculum publishers have kindergarten programs.

 Lay the foundation for phonics with a good phonics program.
 Readers are nice but the library has many easy reader books or you could use the Bible like Susanna Wesley did.
 Reading aloud with your children is one of the most beneficial learning activities.